Quick info: Can I relocate with my child after a divorce?

-- If possible, pick an area to relocate to where the child will have more relatives and/or friends nearby versus how many they have near the other parents home.
-Having a support system where you seek to relocate to is important to the Court.
+- If possible, pick an area to relocate to where the child will have more relatives and/or friends nearby versus how many they have near the other parents’ home.
+Having a support system where you seek to relocate is important to the Court.

 - Make sure you are moving for the right reasons- wanting to move as far away from the other parent because you do not like him/her will not be received well by the Court!

-- Consider offering to pay half, if not all, the travel expenses to accommodate time sharing with the other parent (especially if the other parent is current on child support, if any).
-We usually suggest to my clients offering to pay half the other parent’s travel expenses to come see the child where you relocate to in the event the child suffers a life threatening illness/injury.
+- Consider offering to pay half, if not all, of the travel expenses to accommodate time sharing with the other parent (especially if the other parent is current on child support, if any).
+We usually suggest to my clients offering to pay half the other parent’s travel expenses to come to to see the child where you relocate to in the event the child suffers a life-threatening illness/injury.

 Our Various Experiences From Past Cases